 Any story that ends unhappily (as opposed to Comedies … which end happily).

 The increasingly common practice of telling a story across multiple mediums.
 If we loosen the definition, branding is trans-media storytelling.

 The process through which an audience is transported into the world of the story.
 Note: This is not a touchy-feely thing.
 A well-constructed story will trigger physical reactions in our brain and body.

+The biggest multiplier in business.
 Work hard to get it.
 Never abuse it.
 (This is a public service announcement.)